Submit your email to push it up the queue

 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Greenleaf Foods's score of 3 is lower than 80% of the industry.
+Greenleaf Foods's score of 65 is higher than 83% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Greenleaf Foods is not committed to any reduction initiatives we track.
+Greenleaf Foods is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.